 He recently penned a lengthy treatise on “The Bauhaus Effect” for Artworks magazine, connecting the dots between contemporary life and the German school during its 90th anniversary year.

 Its purpose is to serve as both a digital community and a publication.
-“It’s an intersection of art and technology, where both can be understood in a very human way,” he said.
+“It’s an intersection of art and technology, where both can be understood in a very human way,” he says.